tableau-mkt/componentize/README.md

 1. Add a Context condition reaction "Component Alter".
 1. Set the component.
 1. Set the modifier and save.

+### Entity View Modes Config
+1. Add a custom view mode to an entity bundle.
+1. Choose a component within the view mode settings.

 ### Recommended Companions
 1. [CCK Blocks](https://www.drupal.org/project/cck_blocks) -- Turn your fieldgroup into a block on the node page.